rfdickerson/coloom/README.md

-# coloom
-A repository for a columnar database file format with C++ and snappy compression
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.